 - a) be located close to the main office and an exit; - b) have a closed door with a window to observe student; - c) when possible, enhance ventilation within the room by opening a window (no portable/ceiling fans); - d) contain a lined garbage can and furniture that can be easily disinfected; - e) be supplied with a box of facial tissues; - f) be equipped with an "Isolation Kit" and instructions for attending staff; - 2.
-To help prevent transmission, staff and the symptomatic student must practice strict respiratory etiquette (i.e. coughing and sneezing into an elbow or tissue) and hand hygiene.
-The student experiencing symptoms is required to wear a medical mask in the isolation room.
-If a medical mask is not available or does not fit the student, a cloth/non-medical mask must be worn. - 3.
+To help prevent transmission, staff and the symptomatic student must practice strict respiratory etiquette (i.e. coughing and sneezing into an elbow or tissue) and hand hygiene. - 3.
 Staff staying with the symptomatic student should maintain a safe physical distance of 2 metres/6 feet from the student, as much as possible.
 If a 2 metre/6 feet distance cannot be maintained between the attending staff and the symptomatic student, the staff attending to the student shall wear appropriate personal protective equipment from the "Isolation Kit". - 4.
 Schools must notify parents/guardians if their child begins to experience symptoms of COVID-19 while at school. - 5.
 Immediate pickup must be arranged by the parent/guardian.
 Parent/guardian will be asked to avoid travel on public transport such as buses or taxis.
-School Administration can assist with arranging transportation, as appropriate.

-- 6. Ensure all students in the classroom with the symptomatic student immediately wash their hands, prior to temporarily relocating to another contained area/classroom.
+School Administration can assist with arranging transportation, as appropriate. - 6.
+Ensure all students in the classroom with the symptomatic student immediately wash their hands, prior to temporarily relocating to another contained area/classroom.
 Avoid exposing the students in the class to other students.
-Parents should seek further assessment from their health care provider or local Health Unit. - 7.
-School Administration will advise the school custodian to properly disinfect the classroom and the isolation room. - 8.
+Parents should seek further assessment from their health care provider or local Health Unit.

+- 7. School Administration will advise the school custodian to properly disinfect the classroom and the isolation room. - 8.
 Identify and record common areas the student may have used when their symptoms developed for contact tracing and cleaning purposes. - 9.
 Administrators are required to notify their Superintendent to start the internal notification process. - 10.
 Students who test positive for COVID-19 may not return to school until they are cleared by public health. - 11.
-Students who test negative for COVID-19 can return to school after 24 hours if they have no fever, without the use of medication, and their symptoms have been improving for at least 24 hours and no new symptoms have developed.
-Recommendations provided in the COVID-19 Screening Tool for Children in School and Child Care should be followed. - 12.
-Parents/guardians should complete the COVID-19 Screening Tool for Children in School and Child Care daily prior to attending school or child care and follow the recommendations provided.
+Students who test negative for COVID-19 can return to school once they are symptom-free for 24 hours. - 12.
+Students who show signs of illness should not be at school.